Kubia-Beta/Equality-Compass/README.md

 > Why make this extension?

 The inability of people to exist legally in some states while in public motivated the creation of this extension.

+> When will automatic updates come?

+At extension release.
+Currently, I'd have to self-sign this using the same storefronts that I am intending to upload to.

+> Why can't I just install this normally?

+Because it is an in-development extension, and so is not signed by either platform.